sambhavsharma/DistributedCoreNlp/README.md

 What you need to know before running?
 There are three config/properties files in the properties folder.
 Each file is briefly explained below:

-1. config
+-> config

-This file has the following parameters
+This file has following properties
-  > Annotators :
+  > Annotators : Annotators given to be used on data
-  > NumberOfThreads :
+  > NumberOfThreads : Each node processes articles in parallel by running these many threads in concurrent
   > ArticleJsonFilePath : Path to the json dump of articles file
   > HazelCastConfigFilePath : Path to HazelCast config file
   > Log4jPropertiesFilePath : Path to log4j properties file

-2. log4j.properties
+-> log4j.properties

 This is a normal log4j properties file.
 Refer https://logging.apache.org/log4j/1.2/manual.html for more info.

-3. hazelcast.xml
+-> hazelcast.xml

 This is HazelCast configuration file.
 You can configure network settings in this file: multicast, tcp, ssl etc.
 You can also configure discovery on EC2 instances within aws property of network settings.
 You can also configure all the HazelCast features like Distributed java.util.{Queue, Set, List, Map}, Distributed java.util.concurrency.locks.Lock, Distributed java.util.concurrent.ExecutorService and Distributed MultiMap for one to many mapping